jerrylow/breakpoints/README.md

 ### inside

-Returns true if the current viewport is within the breakpoint and its lower limits.
-With the default breakpoints: If the current viewport width is `900px` this would be true for `sm`.
-This will return true for the last (largest) breakpoint while the viewport width is greater than its value.
+Returns `true` if the current viewport is within the breakpoint and its lower limits.
+Eg. with the default breakpoints -- If the current viewport width is `900px` this would be `true` for `sm`.
+This will return `true` for the last (largest) breakpoint while the viewport width is greater than its value.

 ```js
 $(window).breakpoints("inside", [breakpoint name], [callback]);